dawoodxp97/Basic-Web-Portfolio/README.md

 # Basic-Web-Portfolio
 This project is created by using tech stack like HTML, CSS, Bootstrap and JavaScript.
-Contributors for this repository are always Welcome.
+Contributors for this repository are always Welcome. <br>
+Goto Master branch for Code.
 This Project is divided into the following sections::
 # Header Section
 In this section, we have to create the navbar.
 We're using BootStrap to build the navbar. <br/>